-The resale by the selling holders of \$153,135,000 principal amount of $5^3/4\%$ Convertible Senior Subordinated Notes due February 15, 2011 and the 10,250,000 shares of common stock into which they are convertible.
-February 15, 2011. $5^3/4\%$ per annum on the principal amount, payable semiannually on February 15 and August 15, beginning on August 15, 2004.
-The interest rate may be re-set upon the occurrence of a Re-set Transaction described under "Description of the notes-Interest rate adjustments."
-The notes are convertible, at the option of the holder, at any time on or prior to maturity, into shares of our common stock at an initial conversion price of \$14.94 per share, which is equal to an initial conversion rate of 66.9344 shares per \$1,000 principal amount of notes.
-The initial conversion price is subject to adjustment.
-The notes are unsecured obligations and are (i) senior in right of payment to our 5% convertible subordinated notes due 2007 (the "5% notes") and any future obligations that are designated by us as subordinate to the notes; (ii) equal in right of payment with any existing or future obligations that are designated by us as, or otherwise determined to be, on a parity with the notes; and (iii) subordinated in right of payment to the prior payment in full of all our existing and future Senior Debt, as defined herein, each as described in the indenture for the notes.
-The notes are "Designated Senior Debt" for purposes of the indenture for the 5% notes.
-At June 30, 2004, we had approximately \$20.0 million of debt outstanding that would be senior to the notes.
-Because the notes are subordinated, in the event of bankruptcy, liquidation, dissolution or acceleration of payment on the senior debt, holders of the notes will not receive any payment until holders of the senior debt have been paid in full.
-The indenture under which the notes will be issued will not prevent us or our subsidiaries from incurring additional senior debt or other obligations.
-On or after February 15, 2007, we may, at our option, redeem the notes, in whole or in part, for cash, at a redemption price equal to 100% of the principal amount of notes to be redeemed, plus accrued and unpaid interest (including any liquidated damages), if any, up to, but excluding, the date of such redemption.
-See "Description of the notes-
+The new notes are unsecured obligations and are (i) senior in right of payment to our 5% convertible subordinated notes due 2007, which we refer to as our "old notes" and any future obligations that are designated by us as subordinate to the new notes; (ii) equal in right of payment with the February notes and any other existing or future obligations that are designated by us as, or otherwise determined to be, on a parity with the new notes; and (iii) subordinated in right of payment to the prior payment in full of all our existing and future Senior Debt, as defined herein, each as described in the indenture for the new notes.
+The new notes constitute "Designated Senior Debt" for purposes of the indenture for the old notes.
+At September 30, 2004, we had approximately \$20 million of debt outstanding that would be senior to the new notes.
+Because the new notes are subordinated, in the event of bankruptcy, liquidation, dissolution or acceleration of payment on the senior debt, holders of the new notes will not receive any payment until holders of the senior debt have been paid in full.
+At September 30, 2004, we had approximately \$153,135,000 of debt outstanding that would be equal in right of payment with the new notes.
+The indenture under which the new notes were issued will not prevent us or our subsidiaries from incurring additional senior debt or other obligations.

+Redemption of notes at our option On or after February 15, 2007, we may, at our option, redeem the notes, in whole or in part, for cash, at a redemption price equal to 100% of the principal amount of notes to be redeemed, plus accrued and unpaid interest (including any liquidated damages), if any, up to, but excluding, the date of such redemption.
+See "Description of the notes-Redemption of notes at our option."
 Change of control Upon a change of control event, each holder of the notes may require us to repurchase some or all of its notes at a purchase price equal to 100% of the principal amount of the notes plus accrued and unpaid interest (including any liquidated damages), if any.
 We may, at our option, instead of paying the change of control purchase price in cash, pay it in shares of our common stock valued at 95% of the average of the closing sale prices of our common stock for the five trading days immediately preceding and including the third trading day prior to the date we are required to repurchase the notes.
 We cannot pay the change of control purchase price in common stock unless we satisfy the conditions described in the indenture for the notes.
 Use of proceeds We will not receive any of the proceeds from the sale of securities by the selling holders under this prospectus.
 Risk factors See "Risk Factors" and the other information in this prospectus for a discussion of the factors you should carefully consider before deciding to invest in the notes or our common stock.
 Trading The notes are eligible for trading in the PORTAL market; however, we can provide no assurance as to the liquidity of, or trading markets for, the notes.
 Our common stock is traded on the Nasdaq National Market under the symbol "VRTX."
-6
+5